If you’re on social media, you’ve probably been bombarded with ads for Beauty Pie – the innovative mail-order only cosmetics company.

 Beauty Pie’s schtick is that they offer “luxury skincare and beauty products without the luxury prices”.
 Because they are online only, you get the high-end product without paying additional fees to cover: middlemen, shop fits, retailer markup and celebrity marketing.

 But, here’s where it gets dicey: you pay a monthly fee just to be able to access their products and then have to pay an additional fee for the product itself, while staying inside your spending limit.

 Did I lose you?

-Don’t worry – I’ll explain it in more detail in a minute.
-But, the fact that I struggled with it, too, is why I filled up my Beauty Pie cart a few times, only to abandon it, because I was sure I was somehow getting totally screwed.
+Don’t worry – I struggled with it, too, which is why I filled up my Beauty Pie cart a few times, only to abandon it, because I still wasn’t sure it was a good deal.

 2. How Beauty Pie Works:

 If you take one look at their site and you’re like – yes, I’ve got this down – then God bless, you probably don’t need to read this section.

 For the other 98% of you, stick with me here.

 1. You start by picking a membership with a monthly fee.
 The monthly fee is charged whether or not you use your spending limit.

 However, if you don’t use your entire spending limit, the remainder rolls over to the next month.